monk-io/docs/docs/about/key-concepts.md

 All of those features exist in a self-contained binary (`monkd`) that can be installed on almost any machine, be it a cloud instance or a single board computer.
 Read more about `monkd` [here](cli/monkd.md).

-### Monk Clusters
+### MonkOS Clusters

-Monk Clusters are groups of machines running the Monk Engine.
+MonkOS Clusters are groups of machines running the MonkOS.
 Particular instances of the Engine are called Peers.

 The clusters can be created by manually connecting the Peers between a group of machines, or they can be "grown" from a single machine by bootstrapping the engine onto other machines automatically.